pnp/cli-microsoft365/docs/docs/user-guide/using-cli-context.md

 # Use CLI for Microsoft 365 context

-CLI for Microsoft 365 context provides unique functionality to save any kind of option and its value.
-The options saved in the context may be used in any kind of command execution, that way you may provide less or no options at all.
+CLI for Microsoft 365 context provides unique functionality to save any kind of option and its value in a central place.
+The options saved in the context may be used in any kind of command execution, that way you may provide less or no options at all, which means using a context will help you save on keystrokes.
-It may be especially useful in scenarios where you many times use the same option in multiple commands or you would like to group all command parameters in a single file that is used in the script file.
+It may be especially If you just want to separate and group all your parameters from your script in a single place.
 A context is saved in a m365rc.json file in your working directory.
 It can be committed to Source Control along with your script files.
 It can be managed by executing commands.

 ## How to get started